 (B) Allocation.
 To achieve the objectives stated herein, three percent (3%) of the total funds collected shall be set aside annually for audit and evaluation of the programs, strategies and services funded by this measure, and to support the work of the Commission established herein (including meeting supplies, retreats, and the hiring of consultants).
-Of the remaining ninety-seven percent (97%), the Oakland Fire Department shall be allocated special tax revenue in the amount of \$2,000,000 annually.
-The tax funds remaining shall be allocated as follows: sixty percent (60%) for purposes described in subsections C(1) and forty percent (40%) for purposes described in subsection C(3) of this section.
+Of the remaining ninety-seven percent (97%), the Oakland Fire Department shall be allocated special tax revenue in the amount of \$2,000,000annually.
+The tax funds remaining shall be allocated as follows: sixty percent (60%) for purposes described in subsection (C)(1) and forty percent (40%) for purposes described in subsection.